sjhloco/nornir_validate/README.md

 I plan to do the following over the coming months:

-- Add a lot more IOS/IOS-XE, NXOS, ASA and Checkpoint commands to the actual_state.py and desired_state.j2.
-Unit-testing is already setup for the project so should hopefully speed up this process
-- Once happy with the commands add a layer of abstraction for *actual_state.py* and *desired_state.j2* so these can be fed in by the user when it is imported into another script to merge with the base files
-- Package it up as hopefully with a bigger command base and the ease of extending (abstraction of actual_state.py and desired_state.j2) should not be as much need to make changes to the base code
+- Test out a lot of the IOS validations in a proper real-world environment (very basic lab test done so far)
+- Look into napalm_validate see if the looseness of the regex search misses matches there, if so try and fix and raise a PR
+- Add NXOS commands to cover the majority of IOS/IOS-XE commands and other NXOS only cmds.
+Not sure if will use TextFSM or native NXOS JSON cmds, where possible use common python functions (actual state) or jinja macros (desired state)to keep it DRY.
+- Add ASA commands, will be interfaces, routing and VPN
+- Add WLC commands, will be interfaces and APs
+- Add Checkpoint commands, will be interfaces and routing
-- Add support for genie, not sure where you put the toggle of wether to use netmiko pr genie for a command
+- Add support for genie, not sure where you put the toggle of whether to use netmiko pr genie for a command
-- Drink a few beers 🍺🍺🍺
-- Convert JSON to HTML page something in the vain of the [Robot framework](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html)
+- Look into if it is possible to convert JSON report to HTML page something in the vain of the [Robot framework](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html)
 - Maybe look at what is involved to add it as a nornir plugin
+- Package it up, need to make it easy to extend (abstraction of actual_state.py and desired_state.j2) so will not be as much need to make changes to the base code

 To allow me to fudge it to be able to import it as a module (due to inheritance) I added the following to *nr_val.py* that I need to remember to remove when it gets packaged up and check validation_builder (as effects inheritance), don't forget.....